Gromov-Hausdorff Distance for Directed Spaces: Preliminaries

 For two d-spaces $\X$ and $\Y$, a bijective d-map $\dF\colon \X\to \Y$ whose inverse is a d-map is called \define{d-invertible}.
-Not all bijective d-maps are d-invertible, even if they are homeomorphisms.
-For example, the identity d-map from $(X, \P_1(X))$ to $(X, \P_2(X))$, where $\P_1(X)$ is the discrete structure and $\P_2(X)$ is the trivial structure, is not d-invertible if $X$ has more than one element.
-However, bijective maps that are also bijective on d-paths are d-invertible.
+For example, if the map $F \colon X \to Y$ is a homeomorphism and if $\dF$ is bijective on d-paths, then $\vec F$ is d-invertible.
+However, not all bijective d-maps are d-invertible, even if they are homeomorphisms on the underlying spaces: the identity d-map from $(I, \P_1(I))$ to~$(I, \P_2(I))$, where $\P_1(I)$ is the discrete structure and $\P_2(I)$ is the trivial structure, is not d-invertible.